SIZE / CONST: I'm 6 ft/180 lbs, riding a 5'8" Couch Potato (2" over the top end of the recommended sizes for my weight). Mine is standard poly.

 Mine has zero flip in the nose*, so, even when just paddling, keeping the nose out of water is extra difficult (in anything other than glass).
 Furthermore, you have to skooch way up on the nose to get the best paddle out of the CP (top of your head literally inches from the nose).

 At 22 inches, my board isn't unacceptably wide, but the 17+" tail is.
 Most of the sensitivity to turns (I've grown used to on my pulled in thrusters) is absent...especially toeside.
 Getting my CP on rail is not effortless nor "front footed".
-Bought mine just before the Lost volume calculator...if I would have had that, I would've bought the next size down for a proportionately narrower tail.
+Bought mine just before the Lost volume calculator was available...if I would have had that, I would've bought the next size down for a proportionately narrower tail.

 FINS: Of all the fins I tried, the Seaworthy's minimal drag from their swept back shape gives them the best glide in any size wave.
 They'll let the board go vert, but the CP's lack of rocker makes re-entries super sketchy.
 They still perform little maneuvers even if a wave dwindles down to ankle high.